 And there are rules.
-For the Exemplary they are published in the Assembly Booklet, and also on line at the NAN website (www.needleart.org — click on Exemplary).
-There are only 10 of them First of all, you can only enter your own work–in the judged part of the exhibit anyway.
+For The Exemplary they are published in the Assembly booklet, and also on line at the NAN website (www.needleart.org).
+There are only 10 of them.
+First of all, you can only enter your own work in the judged part of the exhibit anyway.
 You can certainly enter your grandmother’s hand embroidered tablecloth, but that goes in the Needlework on Loan portion.
 Your entry must be embroidery–created with a needle with an eye.
 It can’t have been in one of our past shows.
 It has to be of a reasonable size.
 It has to be finished.
 It has to be equipped with some kind of hanging device or stand.

 The best system for wrapping your pieces is to make an envelope out of the small bubble wrap.
 I use packing tape and whatever bubble wrap I have on hand.
-Don’t make the envelope fit exactly; make it about an inch larger all the way around, because if it’s too tight, or even just right, it’s too difficult to remove, and then repack the piece.
+Don’t make the envelope fit exactly; make it about an inch larger all the way around–because if it’s too tight, or even just right, it’s too difficult to remove–and then repack the piece.
 Do NOT tape the envelope shut–this requires the committee to use scissors and you really don’t want anyone with sharp objects near your stitching.
-The put some kind of label on the envelope, and put on your name and address and phone number, and maybe the name of the piece, too.
+Then put some kind of label on the envelope, and put on your name and address and phone number, and maybe the name of the piece, too.
 This will help the workers when repacking, and you, the next time you want to use the envelope.

 Lay the pieces in an appropriately sized box, with another layer of bubble wrap between the pieces.
 Put rolls of bubble wrap along the outside between the pieces and the outside of the box, or use the air pillows described above.
 Or twisted up cleaners’ bags.
 More bubble wrap on top, and you’re ready to seal up a neat and easy to work with package.